The-Dreadnought/Prometheus-Network/README.md

 * `--earning-wallet <WALLET-ADDRESS> | <BIP44 DERIVATION PATH>`
 If you specify this with an Ethereum address ("0x" followed by 40 hexadecimal digits), Node will use the address to identify your earning wallet.
-If you specify a derivation path, SubstratumNode will use the mnemonic phrase (either the one you specify in Recover mode or the one node generates in Generate mode) and this derivation path to compute the address of your earning wallet.
+If you specify a derivation path, Prometheus NetworkNode will use the mnemonic phrase (either the one you specify in Recover mode or the one node generates in Generate mode) and this derivation path to compute the address of your earning wallet.
 If you don't specify `--earning-wallet` at all, node will use a default of m/44'/60'/0'/0/1.
 Note that a derivation path will almost always have single quotes in it, so double-quote it